 Applies one Wolf Stack per hit.

 Shinbi summons four Spirit Wolves that circle her for 4 seconds, which deal Ability Damage and heal Shinbi for each hit.
-Each hit restores Shinbi's Health plus 20% of your Power from cards, and can heal up to 4 times.
+Each hit restores Shinbi's Health for a fixed amount of HP and for a bonus amount based on your Power from cards.
+Can heal up to 4 times.

 This ability not only gives Shinbi sustain during team-fights but it also applies up to 4 stacks on enemies.
 One stack per second.
 So if you want to maximize stacks prior to using your ultimate then make sure you are able to keep your target in Circle Rhythm's range.
 Rushing Beat can actually help here since it will not interrupt Circle Rhythm.